omidbimo/JES/README.md

 JES is optimized for small JSON documents (typically a few kilobytes) used in configuration or control systems.
 It is not intended for parsing or manipulating large, complex JSON structures.
 Below are key limitations to be aware of:

-- **No Unicode Support** - JES does not support Unicode encoding.
-All strings are expected to be ASCII-compatible.

 - **No Dynamic Memory Allocation** - JES avoids dynamic memory allocation and works with user-provided memory buffers.
 This has implications:

   - The user must pre-allocate enough memory based on an estimate of the maximum JSON size.